Janus Henderson: History

-In January 2023, the Financial Conduct Authority initiated criminal proceedings against five people including a former analyst at the company for conspiracy to commit insider dealing and money laundering, and, in March 2023, the company was fined €1.7 million by the Netherlands Authority for the Financial Markets for failure to provide notification of its shareholding of 3.02% in Renewi on a timely basis.
+In November 2019, the company was fined £1.9 million by the Financial Conduct Authority for overcharging investors.
+In March 2023, the company was fined €1.7 million by the Netherlands Authority for the Financial Markets for failure to provide notification of its shareholding of 3.02% in Renewi on a timely basis.

 The company entered into a joint venture with Privacore Capital, to provide alternative assets for private wealth clients, in June 2023.

-In May 2024, the company acquired Tabula Investment Management which specialises in European exchange-traded funds, and in August 2024, it acquired the majority stake in Victory Park Capital Advisors.
+In May 2024, the company acquired Tabula Investment Management which specialises in European exchange-traded funds, and in August 2024, it acquired the majority stake in Victory Park Capital Advisors, a private credit manager focused on private asset-backed finance.